T-count optimization and Reed-Muller codes: Experiments

 Table~\ref{tab:results} reports the $T$-count of circuits optimized with both $T$-par alone, and with Algorithm~\ref{alg:cnott} using either the majority logic or recursive decoder applied to $\{\cnot, T\}$ subcircuits.
 All experiments were run on with a 2.4GHz quad-core Intel Core i7 processor running Linux and 8GB of RAM.
 Each benchmark had a timeout of 30 minutes -- instances where the algorithm failed to report a result within the timeout are identified with a dash.

 On average, Algorithm~\ref{alg:cnott} reduced $T$-count by 6\% for both the majority logic decoder and the recursive decoder compared to $T$-par.
-While the recursive decoder produced the best results in some cases, notably the GF multipliers, and failed less often, for many benchmarks it reported significantly \emph{increased} $T$-counts compared to $T$-par.
+While the recursive decoder produced the best results in some cases, notably the Galois field multipliers, and failed less often, for many benchmarks it reported significantly \emph{increased} $T$-counts compared to $T$-par.
 Majority logic decoding by comparison typically produced less $T$-reduction, though it consistently resulted in circuits with equal or lesser $T$-count than that reported by $T$-par.
 Counter-intuitively this appears to result from the recursive decoder actually doing a \emph{better} job optimizing $T$-count -- after the recursive decoder performs significant rewrites on individual $\{\cnot, T\}$ subcircuits, $T$-par has less opportunity to optimize $T$-gates across subcircuit boundaries.
 A natural direction of future research is to extend decoding-based optimization to $\{H, \cnot, T\}$ circuits in order to make use of the additional $T$-count reductions possible across subcircuit boundaries.

 While the $T$-count reductions over $T$-par are minor compared to the initial jump from the original $T$-count, the results clearly demonstrate that further $T$-count optimization beyond the $T$-par algorithm is possible.
-In the most significant case, a $T$-count reduction of 75\% was reported for the benchmark BCSD$_8$ with both decoders.
+In the most significant case a $T$-count reduction of 75\% was reported for the benchmark BCSD$_8$ with both decoders, though as the benchmark performs state distillation and relies on certain properties of the circuit for fault tolerance, such an optimization is not likely useful.
 Note that it may be possible to achieve better $T$-count with other Reed-Muller decoders as well.
-We leave exploration of effective Reed-Muller decoders as an avenue for future work.
+We leave exploration of effective decoders as an avenue for future work.

 As an additional note, while we don't consider $T$-depth optimization in this paper, reductions to $T$-count in some benchmarks allow further reductions to $T$-depth using matroid partitioning.
 In the extreme case, $T$-depth in CSUM-MUX$_9$ was reduced from 11 to 6 using the recursive decoder, providing strong evidence that reducing $T$-count is an effective means of optimizing $T$-depth.